Representation and Reference Lowering of ONNX Models in MLIR Compiler Infrastructure

 Args:

-shared_lib_path: relative or absolute path to your .so model.
+shared_lib_path: Relative or absolute path to your .so model.

-tag: a string that was passed to `--tag` when compiling the .so model.
-By default, it is the output file name without its extension, namely, `filename` in `filename.so`
+tag: A string that was passed to `--tag` when compiling the .so model.

-use_default_entry_point: use the default entry point that is `run_main_graph_{tag}` or not.
+or not.
 Set to True by default.

 """

-def run(self, input: List[ndarray]) -> List[ndarray]:
+def run(self, inputs: List[ndarray]) -> List[ndarray]:

 """